-This Healthy Banana Waffles recipe makes light and fluffy waffles.
-It has plenty of fiber to fill you up and is naturally sweetened with bananas!
+Healthy Banana Waffles are light, fluffy, and will get your day started out right!
+They contain plenty of fiber to fill you up and are naturally sweetened with bananas!

 Healthy Banana Waffles